Create Online Course

 Having an online community for your course also gives you additional opportunities to connect with your students, assess their progress, and provide feedback and support when they need it.

-• Social Media Groups: Creating a private social media group for people enrolled in your course.
+• Social Media Groups: Create a private social media group for people enrolled in your course.

 • Slack Channels: Opening a private channel on Slack or another online communication platform.